-Whilst the Association pursues registration as a provider with the regulator, it will continue to concentrate on its core business of providing high quality management services to partner registered providers and assisting them to develop more rural homes.
+LRHA continues to concentrate on its core business of providing high quality management services to partner registered providers and assisting them to develop more rural homes.
 Aligned to this it will look for opportunities to provide its specialist and locally sensitive management services to others.
 Positive promotion of rural development comes via LRHA's support of the Leicestershire Rural Housing Group and its strategic work to enable more homes for rural communities in the County.